Snow-capped Himalayan peaks above green forested valleys in Sikkim

 Food worth the trip alone

-Steamed pork momos at Taste of Tibet, thukpa on a wet afternoon, gundruk soup in a Lepcha home, tongba by a fireplace in Lachen.
+Steamed momos at Taste of Tibet, thukpa on a wet afternoon, gundruk soup in a Lepcha home, tongba by a fireplace in Lachen.
 We still eat this almost every week and haven't got bored.

 Best time to visit